ThatLuckyBear/Lucky_GGST/baiken-cheatsheet.md

-66RRC is realy really hard to do right now I'm doing 66 but dash you can use dash button by hitting P S HS and 66 at once but I;m scared of bursting? (test) to stop super jump try holding down during the YOUZ (DOESNT WORK makes it worse because SCOD)
+66RRC is realy really hard to do right now I'm doing 66 but dash you can use dash button by hitting P S HS and 66 at once but I;m scared of bursting? (test) to stop super jump try holding down during the YOUZ (DOESNT WORK makes it worse because SCOD) if you delay the j.HS it seems to connect more.
+I don't know if I did 66RRC or just RRC but RRC seems easier

 ## Working on Kara Kibari